paradoxysm/kdtrees/README.md

 kdtrees requires:
 - numpy >= 1.18.0

-kdtrees is tested and supported on Python 3.5 and Python 3.6.
+kdtrees is tested and supported on Python 3.4+ up to Python 3.7.
 Usage on other versions of Python is not guaranteed to work as intended.

 ### User Installation